-Consistent with the above, June 1, 2024 is the date by which Nonexempt SEUs of radio and television stations licensed to communities in the states identified above, including Class A television stations, must (i) place their Annual EEO Public File Report in the Public Inspection Files of all stations comprising the SEU, and (ii) post the Report on the websites, if any, of those stations.
-LPTV stations are also subject to the broadcast EEO Rule, even though LPTV stations are not required to maintain a Public Inspection File.
+Consistent with the above, June 1, 2025 is the date by which Nonexempt SEUs of radio and television stations licensed to communities in the states identified above, including Class A television stations, must (i) place their Annual EEO Public File Report in the Public Inspection Files of all stations comprising the SEU, and (ii) post the Report on the websites, if any, of those stations.
+Once the new Report is posted on a station's website, the prior year's Report may be removed from that website.

+LPTV stations are also subject to the broadcast EEO Rule, even though LPTV stations are not currently required to maintain a Public Inspection File.
 Instead, these stations must maintain a "station records" file containing the station's authorization and other official documents and must make it available to an FCC inspector upon request.
 Therefore, if an LPTV station has five or more full-time employees, or is otherwise part of a Nonexempt SEU, it must prepare an Annual EEO Public File Report and place it in its station records file.

-These Reports will cover the period from June 1, 2023 through May 31, 2024.
+These Reports will cover the period from June 1, 2024 through May 31, 2025.
 However, Nonexempt SEUs may "cut off" the reporting period up to ten days before May 31, so long as they begin the next annual reporting period on the day after the cut-off date used in the immediately preceding Report.
-For example, if the Nonexempt SEU uses the period June 1, 2023 through May 21, 2024 for this year's report (cutting it off up to ten days prior to May 31, 2024), then next year, the Nonexempt SEU must use a period beginning May 22, 2024 for its report.
+For example, if the Nonexempt SEU uses the period June 1, 2024 through May 21, 2025 for this year's report (cutting it off up to ten days prior to May 31, 2025), then next year, the Nonexempt SEU must use a period beginning May 22, 2025 for its report.